Chapter 4: Documentation and Evidence

 An applicant must submit an original official statement by the arresting agency or certified court order for all arrests, detentions or convictions.

-Form I-602, Application by Refugee for Waiver of Grounds of Excludability
+Form I-602, Application by Refugee for Waiver of Grounds of Excludability (if applicable)

 B. Supplemental Documentation and Evidence